DIVD-NL/web-csirt/credentials.md

 ---
 # How we deal with leaked credentials

-The existence of leaked credentials is an ever-growing issue.
+The existence of leaked credentials is an ever-growing problem.
 Usernames and passwords are being stolen through malware, phishing or hacking.
 Afterwards, the leaked credentials are sold, traded and exchanged on a massive scale.
-DIVD has taken it upon ourselves to inform victims of cybercrime, not only those with vulnerable systems but also those who have their credentials leaked online.
+We has taken it upon ourselves to inform victims of cybercrime, not only those with vulnerable systems but also those who have their credentials leaked online.

-The scale of this problem is evident in the rising numbers linked to cases involving stolen credentials:
+The expansion of this problem is evident in the rising numbers linked to cases involving stolen credentials:
 Our first case in 2020, ([DIVD-2020-00013](/DIVD-2020-00013)) dealt with "only" 386 stolen credentials, the [second case](/DIVD-2021-00004), in 2021, also dealt with a small number of approximately 100 credentials.
 However, the [Warehouse bot case](/DIVD-2021-00012), cause us to quickly level, when we needed to notify ~2.5M email addresses of a breach, and the [next case](/DIVD-2021-00015) had a similar number.
 [Operation Endgame](/DIVD-2024-00019) caused us to level up again, with approximately 18M credentials involved.
 Shortly followed by [case DIVD-2024-00022](/DIVD-2024-00022) with a whopping 1.2 **billion** credentials from stealer logs and even more from combo lists.